RobinHerbots/Inputmask/README_android.md

 ##Update 18/01/2017

-It seems that the GBoard fires the keydown event only with 229 as keycode.
-This behavior is not considered a bug as others means should be used to handle input.  (when available offcourse ;-) )
+It seems that the GBoard keryboard fires the keydown event only with 229 as keycode.
+This behavior is not considered a bug as other means should be used to handle input.  (when available offcourse ;-) )
 See https://github.com/w3c/input-events

 ##The workaround, the patchwork, the bad and ugly ;-)